 Toastmasters Leadership Institute explained!

-How it Works: Today’s program includes a half hour kick off by District 3 Executive leaders followed by three hours of leadership training specifically designed for cross training club officers desiring to improve their leadership skills using the Toastmasters International program.
-Not every officer will attend every topic offered.
-It is important to take good notes and share what you learned at TLI with your fellow officers at your next executive committee meeting.
+How it Works: Today’s program includes a half hour kick off by District 3 Executive leaders followed by three hours of leadership training specifically designed for cross training club officers desiring to improve their leadership skills.
+Not every officer will attend every topic offered; however, you’re encouraged to take notes and share what you learned with your fellow officers at your next executive committee meeting.
 Club Pride points will be awarded for all attendees

-Officer Training Credit: To receive credit for officer training, Goal #9 of the Distinguished Club Program, World Headquarters requires officers to attend the full training event.
+Officer Training Credit: To receive credit for Goal #9 of the Distinguished Club Program, officer training, World Headquarters requires officers to attend the full training event.

 First Time Officer Attendees: Toastmasters Leadership Institute (TLI) is all about making connections.
 Look for Toastmasters badges, club achievement ribbons, and seek out volunteers in neon vests to help you get connected with your next session location, district leaders and fellow officers.

-Dual Officers: If you hold multiple officer positions in your club or are an officer in multiple clubs, please report your additional club officer positions to the Registrar and confirm your training credits with the Registrar before leaving the event.
+Dual Officers: If you hold multiple officer positions in your club, or are an officer in multiple clubs, please report your additional club officer positions to the Registrar and confirm your training credits with the Registrar before leaving the event.

-Non-Officers: Non-Officer Participants are welcome to attend any sessions based on their leadership goals..
+Non-Officers: Non-officer participants are welcome to attend any sessions based on their leadership goals.

-Nuts & Bolts Sessions: Toastmasters International World Headquarters requires all Officers to attend the Nuts & Bolts session for the officer role to which they have been elected to serve.
+Nuts & Bolts Sessions: Toastmasters International World Headquarters requires all club officers to attend the Nuts & Bolts session for the officer role to which they have been elected to serve.
 Dual officers (those holding multiple officer roles in one or more clubs) should attend the Nuts & Bolts session for the officer role in which they have the LEAST experience.

-Participant Feedback: Based on the participant feedback from the last event (yes, we really do read them!), this TLI offers more detailed officer role instruction (Nuts & Bolts) – N&B sessions are 45 minutes and will focus on the basics and on instruction for all the new Toastmasters stepping into officer roles.
-In addition, we have included more advanced Leadership content for our seasoned officers.
-That is why we want to know how we are doing.
-Please tell us what you like about this event, and especially which sessions you found most valuable.
-What can we do next time to add more value?
-Practice your evaluation skills and let us know how we are doing.
+Participant Feedback: Based on the participant feedback from the last event (yes, we really do read them!), this TLI offers more detailed officer role instruction.
+Nuts & Bolts sessions are 45 minutes and will focus on the basics and instruction for new Toastmasters stepping into officer roles, but also more advanced leadership content for our seasoned officers.
+Please, practice your evaluation skills, and let us know how we are doing, especially which sessions you found most valuable and what we can do next time to add more value.

 LIVE STREAMING, SOCIAL MEDIA, PHOTOGRAPHY: Some TLI sessions may be photographed or streamed live on Facebook.
-If you do not want your image posted or video recorded, please stay in the “safe zone” of the classroom that will be the LEFT SIDE of the room as you FACE towards the Facilitator at the front 3 rows of the room.
-Media Release form is attached to this participant packet and will be collected and kept on file.
+If you do not want your image posted or video recorded, please stay in the “safe zone” of the classroom, which will be the front 3 rows on the LEFT SIDE of the room as you FACE towards the Facilitator.
+Please complete a Media Release form.
+This will be collected and kept on file.

 Club Officer Responsibilities & DCP/Club Success Plan Responsibilities